 Beta-alanine is one of the two amino acids (histidine being the other) that make up the protein carnosine.
-Carnosine is found primarily in skeletal muscle, it's a non-essential amino acid and is the only naturally occurring beta-amino acid.
+Carnosine is found primarily in skeletal muscle.
+It’s a non-essential amino acid and is the only naturally occurring beta-amino acid.
 Beta- alanine is classified as a non-proteinogenic amino acid because it is not used in the building of proteins.
-Many of the effects of beta-alanine happen by boosting the synthesis of carnosine, a dipeptide (two amino acids) intracellular (inside the cell) buffer.
-To understand how beta-alanine works, you should first understand how it connects to carnosine:
+Many of the effects of beta-alanine happen by boosting the synthesis of carnosine.
+This is a dipeptide (two amino acids) intracellular (inside the cell) buffer.
+To understand how beta-alanine works, you should first understand how it connects to carnosine.

-Carnosine is found in both type 1 and type 2 muscle fibers, though in higher concentrations in the type 2 fibers (the fibers we mainly use in weight training and which are the most responsive to growth).
+Carnosine is found in both type 1 and type 2 muscle fibers.
+It’s in higher concentrations in the type 2 fibers.
+These are the fibers we mainly use in weight training and which are the most responsive to growth.

 Also, carnosine helps stabilize muscular pH by soaking up hydrogen ions (H+) that are released at an accelerated rate while we exercise.
 Our bodies work to keep our pH in balance by using various buffering systems.
 Buffers largely work by soaking up H+ to maintain optimal pH balance, which our muscles need to function at their best.
 When pH drops below that range, so does muscular performance.
 By helping to keep us in a more optimal pH range, our muscles can continue to contract forcibly for a longer period of time.